jbisschop93/LOI-front-end-frameworks/README.md

 ## Security
 ### API
-For the prototype we are using [My-JSON-Server](https://my-json-server.typicode.com), this API is only for demo purpose and does have some limitations.
+For the prototype we are using [My-JSON-Server](https://my-json-server.typicode.com), this API is only for demo purpose and does have its limitations.

-In our case the API returns also the user's password, and 2 factor authenthication code (these parameters are prefixed by `tmp`) in order to  simulate an user login.
+In our prototype the API will also return the users passwords and 2 factor authentication codes (these parameters are prefixed by `tmp`) in order to  simulate an user login.

 In the real word the API should NEVER return a password (even when its encrypted), this should be changed before taking this application into production.

-This API also returns reports without futher validation, which means everyone can access these reports without logging in when approaching the API without app.
+Also: this API returns the assigned and executed reports without futher validation of the user, which means everyone can access these reports without logging in when approaching the API without app.

-Before taking this API into production it should be able to:
+Before taking this application in production it should be atleast be using an API which:
-- Return an "user token" at the initial login request when the credentials match (instead of returning an user object).
+- Returns an "user token" at the initial login request when the credentials match (instead of returning an user object).
-- Have a seperated API call validating the 2 factor authenthication code.
+- Have a seperated API call validating the 2 factor authenthication code (instead of just providing the key already to the client)
-- Validate every report and user related API Call with the provided user token making it impossible to retrieve data without being logged in.
+- Validate every user related API Call with the provided user token making it impossible to retrieve data without being logged in.

 ### Login
-- This prototypes login will get a user object using the API matching the users given username, and then tries to match its password for logging in.
+- This prototypes will validate the users password client side (since there is no real API)

-In the real word the API should not be able to return any user without proper authentication.
+In production the API should not be able to return any user info without proper authentication.

 - The users password is stored in localStorage in order for the applications "autologin" feature, which makes in volurnable (passwords shouldnt be stored clientside).
-This should be atleast an user token in the near future.
+This should be atleast converted to an user token, maybe even with machine or IP  restrictions before using in production.

 ### Other
-- Component properties are not specified as this is a prototype, these should have proper validation before taking this into production.
+- Component properties are not specified as this is a prototype, these should have proper (type) validation combined in production.

+- Inspection technical installation viewer component, or API should validate URL for 'test procedure' link before putting its content on the webpage (these links could contain javascript: links for example, injecting code into the users page).